- Education and Science»

 This is when I say, "sooner begun, sooner done, sooner lunch time comes."
 If you have ever had surgery, you know that you cannot have anything to eat of drink for hours before.
-This is very difficult for little children.
-The sooner in the day you can go, the sooner you can have something.
+This is very difficult on children and older individuals.
+The sooner in the day you can go, the sooner you can have something to eat and drink.

 4. Better to be lucky than good.

 Sometimes in surgery, good will only take you so far.
 At times you need all your skill, dexterity, experience and, yes, luck.
 Most people in an OR can be pretty superstitious about some things.
 One of these is bragging.
 We know Murphy's Law all too well, "anything that can go wrong will go wrong."
 And we all know that saying how well everything is going will tempt fate to bring on Murphy's law.
 That is why we don't say how good we are, we just leave it at the old adage, "better to be lucky than good".